weilueluo/ucl-notes/COMP0023 Network Systems.md

 - If only packet 2 is lost while sending, then we send ACK 1,1,1, because the the last packet that received in order is 1, and the sender will know 1 is correctly received, followed by 2 other packets, but he does not know which one is lost.
 - If only packet 2's ACK is lost while sending, then we receive ACK 1,3,4, and the receiver will know all packets have been received correctly, because when he received ACK 3, he knows ACK 2 is lost but successfully transmitted.
-- If packet 2 is lost and we received ACK 1 before sending packet 4 and we received another ACK 1, then we know that packet 4 has been successfully transmitted (?). (? what if out-of-order but none lost?)
+- If packet 2 is lost and we received ACK 1 before sending packet 4 and we received another ACK 1, then we know that packet 4 has been successfully transmitted (? what if out-of-order but none lost?)

 The sender will need to resend all packets after the last packet that he was acknowledge (timeout / ACK from receiver), hence go back n.

-- a timeout timer is started when a packet is sent, and cancelled when its ACK is received.
+- a timeout timer is started when a packet is sent, and canceled when its ACK is received.
 - when a timer expires, go back to it and resend from there.

 We can improve efficiency using **fast retransmit**